Find out what is included and what to bring.

 Restrictions: Moderate level of fitness is recommended.
 No kayaking experience is required.
 Ocean kayaking is easy to learn.
 The kayaks have a rudder system controlled by foot pedals allowing easy maneuvering.
 Your guides will give you instruction basic paddling techniques to enable you to paddle with confidence and ease.

-Transportation: Trips originate and end in Vancouver, British Columbia.
+Transportation: Trips originate and end in Nanaimo, British Columbia.
 Transportation to and from the kayaking area in Johnstone Strait is included.

 Weather: Summer temperatures average between 15 and 25 degrees Celsius.